Danoweb/CodeKatas/GridPathFinding/README.md

-# Grid PAthfinding Codekata By Dan Reed
+# Grid Pathfinding Codekata By Dan Reed

 The objective is to find the path of lowest cost when moving across a grid.
 For this challenge, you are provided a grid of integers where each integer represents the